boldbi/react-with-nodejs-sample/README.md

  ### Run a Sample Using Visual Studio Code

-  * Open the React with NodeJs sample in Visual Studio Code.
+  * Open the React with NodeJS sample in Visual Studio Code.

   * Open the terminal in Visual Studio Code and install all dependent packages by executing the following command in the terminal